Skip to chat with us. Skip to content

 Are there any diets that can help with migraines?

 Along with incorporating the “good” foods listed above, you can also keep a food journal while eliminating items over a few weeks or months to know which foods and drinks are triggering your headaches.
+If you’re unsure, a dietitian can help you identify the best food for headaches relief tailored to your needs.
 This doesn’t mean eliminating entire food categories, like whole grains, for example.
 If you need to remove many foods from your diet, consider working with a dietitian to make sure your nutritional needs are met during elimination.
 Keeping track of the foods you eat before a migraine attack, along with other triggers like stress, missed meals, and not getting enough sleep, exercise, or water, is also helpful.

 Common foods and drinks to avoid or limit include: